apache/nuttx/configs/sim/README.txt

 ustream

-  This is the same as the nsh configuration except that it includes two addition build in applications:  server and client.
+  This is the same as the nsh configuration except that it includes two addition built in applications:  server and client.
 These applications are provided by the test at apps/examples/ustream.
   This configuration enables local, Unix domain sockets and supports the test of the stream sockets.